Himanshi314/Low-light-enhancement/README.md

 # Low-light-enhancement
 A deep learning-based image enhancement model designed to improve the quality of low-light images.
-This project uses advanced image processing techniques and neural networks to brighten and enhance details in underexposed photos, improving visibility and reducing noise.
+This project uses advanced image processing techniques and neural networks to brighten and enhance details in underexposed photos and hence improving visibility.